rustambaku13/Briddgy-Gatsby/faq/what-to-do-when-the-delivered-item-is-broken-or-not-as-specified.md

 You may encounter situations, where some things are not going as wanted.
 The item may be broken or the traveler may have bought a product, which differs from what was specified.

-If you are facing a similar situation, contact our support and we will happily help you handle it ✌
+If you are facing a similar situation, do not confirm the delivery and contact our support team.
+We will happily help you handle it ✌